edriessen/avicii-project/README.md

 - line_type: the type of line you want to use.
 Use `'s'` or `'straight'` for a straight line.
 Default is curved (Bézier curves).
 - line_color: set the colour for the line.
 Use supported default color label or hex colour, e.g. `'#ff0000'`.
 - emo_grid: plots the following four quadrants in the image: weak negative, strong negative, weak positive, strong positive.
+- save (optional): pass to not show but save your file.
+Provide path, file name, and file type (e.g. `'path/coolpath.png'`).

 And again the result: